CesarCarvalhal/nest-learn-api/README.md

 ## /rest/activities

-The `/rest/activities` endpoint is used to get the list of activities.
+The `/rest/activities` endpoint is used to manage the activities.

 ### GETS